MisaelAugusto/MisaelAugusto/README.md

     if it&apos;s in a subtle way.
   </p>
   <p>
-    I am currently studying web and mobile development.
-My main<br/>
+    I am currently studying web and mobile development and working<br/>
-    objective at the moment is to become a software engineer in any<br/>
+    as a Frontend Developer.
+My main objective at the moment is to<br/>
+    become a software engineer in any of these areas.
+In addition,<br/>
-    of these areas.
-In addition, in my spare time, I also try to put<br/>
+    in my spare time, I also try to put my creativity into practice<br/>
-    my creativity into practice by developing some simple logic games.
+    by developing some simple games.
   </p>
 </main>
 <footer id="contact">